jen-taylor-shopify/JavaScript-fundamentals/scope-lexical-context-and-closures.md

 - This strategy can be used to _dynamically_ modify the lexical scope.
 - Its bad practice _and_ it negatively impacts performance because it subverts the JS engine's automatic performance optimizations

+### Loops can get _loopy_
+- Prior to the introduction of the `let` keyword, closures could create issues when inside a loop.
+- If a `var` is declared inside the loop, it is hoisted, and therefore can create due to scoping.
+- (Need to dig deeper into this)

 ### Duplicate definitions can occur
 - duplicate definitions in the same scope are a really bad idea and will often lead to confusing results.
 - Be careful about duplicate declarations, especially mixed between normal var declarations and function declarations -- peril awaits if you do!

 ### Closures prevent garbage collection
 - While a closure is active, the memory cannot be garbage collected by the JS engine
+- Its best practice not to unnecessarily create functions within other functions if closures are not needed for a particular task because it will negatively affect script performance both in terms of processing speed and memory consumption.
 - This could lead to a memory "leak" (example?)
 ---